stratum-ar/proto-chassis/README.md

 ## Naming convention
 Each new iteration is named with the next name of a Greek letter - `alpha`, `beta`, `gamma`, ...

+## Changelog

+### Beta
+Increased tolerances to decrease Pi and lens abuse, increased the distance between lens and Pi.

+### Alpha
+Basic holder for the lens and Pi.